 Before we discuss the various options for sailors or those looking for charters, there are options for the average tourists looking for a fun activity without much of a hassle.
 For these visitors, day sails and excursions are the way to go.
 These trips are usually preplanned and sold as packages by the company, and all you do is go along for the ride.
 Trips can be centered on activities (like diving or beach hopping) or focused on visiting different locations.

-If you're simply wanting to get out onto the water, without the complications and cost of sailing on your own you should take a day sailing excursion.
-Curious about day sailing options?
-Check out the listing that follows for contact information for area excursion services.
+If you're just wanting to get out onto the water, without the cost and complications of sailing on your own you should take a day sailing excursion.
+See the listing below for names and phone numbers for area excursion providers.

 |Kelvin Cruise & Travel Service||(868) 659-0271||Claxton Bay|